nkissel/MPS/README.md

 # MPS
- Code for Forward Stability and Model Path Selection paper.
+ Code for "Forward Stability and Model Path Selection" paper.